Nymphaea

 Nymphaea (/nɪmˈfiːə/) is a genus of hardy and tender aquatic plants in the family Nymphaeaceae.
 The genus has a cosmopolitan distribution.
 Many species are cultivated as ornamental plants, and many cultivars have been bred.
 Some taxa occur as introduced species where they are not native, and some are weeds.
 Plants of the genus are known commonly as water lilies, or waterlilies in the United Kingdom.
-The genus name is from the Greek νυμφαία, nymphaia and the Latin nymphaea, which mean "water lily" and were inspired by the nymphs of Greek and Latin mythology.

 Description

-Water lilies are aquatic rhizomatous herbaceous perennials, sometimes with stolons as well.
-The stem is angular and erect.